i-sergienko/i-sergienko.github.io/src/assets/posts/golang-operator-tutorial.md

 	}
 ```
 The event type is not passed to us either, so to distinguish between creates/updates and deletes we take a look at the deletion timestamp.
+If the deletion timestamp is present, it means the resource has been deleted, and we need to clean it up.
+Otherwise we consider it a create/update event.

 This is all we have to do in the `Reconcile` method.
 From here on it's the job of either `handleCreateOrUpdate` or `handleDelete` to process the event.
 We will take a look at them next.